kiniry/objective-c/s083164/assignment5/FacebookFun/FacebookFun/README.txt

 User - https://developers.facebook.com/docs/reference/api/user/
 Page - https://developers.facebook.com/docs/reference/api/page/

-Though only all small subset of what the Facebook Graph API provides has been implemented.
+Only a small subset of what the Facebook Graph API provides has been implemented.
 You can only GET information.
 Its not possible in its current form to POST, search and use Facebook connections.